hmamohit/hmamohit.github.io/_pages/about.md

 My research aims to create new algorithms to study 3D genome organization using Hi-C data.
 I specialize in predicting chromatin loops and detecting Topologically Associating Domains (TADs).
 I apply deep learning, computer vision, graph embeddings, and clustering techniques to improve understanding in the biological field.

-I am skilled in Python, PyTorch, and cloud technologies like AWS and Docker.
+I am skilled in Python, PyTorch, Java, Spring, C#, .NET and cloud technologies like AWS and Docker.
 I have extensive experience building scalable systems and deploying machine learning models.
 I enjoy combining solid theoretical research with practical, real-world applications.

 Outside of my work, I like to explore new places, capture moments through photography, spend quality time with friends, watch movies, and listen to music.
 My friends and family call me Shadhin, which means "independent".
 I try to embody this trait in my personal and professional life.